Do It Yourself Legal Documents Can Cost You Big

 As the business lawyer Memphis TN trusts when it comes to contract negotiation and drafting, one piece of simple legal advice we frequently give our small business clients is to always include attorney fee provisions in your contracts and routine business forms.
 Why?
 Because if you don’t have such a provision and you end up in litigation, you’re on the hook for your own attorney fees and legal expenses even if the breach of contract, or the resulting litigation, isn’t your fault.

 It has always been the case that a contractual provision allowing for the recovery of attorney fees must be specific.
 However, just last month, in Nyrstar Tennessee Mines-Strawberry Plains, LLC v.
 Claiborne Hauling, LLC, the Tennessee Court of Appeals went further to reinforce this principle by making clear that attorney fee provisions must specifically invoke the magic words “attorney fees.”
-The Court held that it is not enough simply to provide recovery of “costs,” “expenses” or even “legal expenses” – all of which the Court held was simply not specific enough to permit recovery of attorney’s fees.
+The Court held that it is not enough simply to provide recovery of “costs,” “expenses” or even “legal expenses” – all of which the Court held was simply not specific enough … Read the rest

 Top 8 Things to Know About Tennessee Residential Property Disclosure Law